koonerts/algo/docs/algo-templates.md

     WHILE priorityQueue is not empty DO
       currentDelay, currentNode = Remove minimum from priorityQueue

-      // Skip if we've processed this node already
+      // Skip IF we've processed this node already
       IF currentNode in visited THEN
         CONTINUE